 In a search for effective designs, enormous advantages come from (explicit or implicit) discovery and use of mathematical abstractions that are applicable across different designs or different instances of one design.

 For example a common type of grammar (e.g. a phrase structure grammar) allows many different languages to be implemented including sentence generators and sentence analysers re-using the same program code with different grammatical rules.

 Evolution seems to have discovered something like this.

 Likewise, a common design framework for flying animals may allow tradeoffs between stability and maneouvreability to be used to adapt to different environmental opportunities and challenges.

 These are mathematical discoveries implicitly used by evolution.

 Evolution's ability to use these discoveries depends in part on the continual evolution of new DCKs providing materials, tools, and principles that can be used in solving many design and manufacture problems.
 In recently evolved species, individuals e.g. humans and other intelligent animals, are able to replicate some of evolution's mathematical discoveries and make practical use of them in their own intentions, plans and design decisions, far more quickly than natural selection could.

 Only (adult) humans seem to be aware of doing this.

-Re-usable inherited abstractions allow different collections of members of one species, e.g. humans living in deserts, in jungles, on mountain ranges, in arctic regions, etc., to acquire expertise suited to their particular environments in a much shorter time than evolution would have required to produce the same variety of packaged competences "bottom up".
+Re-usable inherited abstractions allow different collections of members of one species, (e.g. humans living in deserts, in jungles, on mountain ranges, in arctic regions, etc.) to acquire expertise suited to their particular environments in a much shorter time than evolution would have required to produce the same variety of packaged competences 'bottom up'.

 This flexibility also allows particular groups to adapt to major changes in a much shorter time than adaptation by natural selection would have required.

-This requires some later developments in individuals to be delayed until uses of earlier developments have provided enough information about environmental features to influence the ways in which later developments occur, as explained later in Section 3.3.
+This requires some later developments in individuals to be delayed until uses of earlier developments have provided enough information about environmental features to influence the ways in which later developments occur, as explained later.

 This process is substantially enhanced by evolution of metacognitive information processing mechanisms that allow individuals to reflect on their own processes of perception, learning, reasoning, problem-solving, etc. and (to some extent) modify them to meet new conditions.

-Later, more sophisticated products of evolution develop metameta-cognitive information processing sub-architectures that enable them to notice their own adaptive processes, and to reflect on and discuss what was going on, and in some cases collaboratively improve the processes, e.g. through explicit teaching - at first in a limited social/cultural context, after which the activity was able to spread far and wide - using previously evolved learning mechanisms.
+Later, more sophisticated products of evolution develop metameta-cognitive information processing sub-architectures that enable them to notice their own adaptive processes, and to reflect on and discuss what was going on, and in some cases collaboratively improve the processes,

+-- e.g. through explicit teaching

+-- at first in a limited social/cultural context, after which the activity was able to spread

+-- using previously evolved learning mechanisms.

 As far as I know only humans have achieved that, though some other species apparently have simpler variants.

 These conjectures need far more research!

 Human AI designs for intelligent machines created so far seem to have far fewer layers of abstraction, and are far more primitive, than the re-usable designs produced by evolution.
 Studying the differences is a major sub-task facing the M-M project (and AI).

 This requires a deep understanding of what needs to be explained.

-3.1 Designing designs
+DESIGNING DESIGNS

 Just as the designer of a programming language cannot know about, and does not need to know about, all the applications for which the programming language will be used, so also can the more abstract products of evolution be instantiated (e.g. by setting parameters) for use in contexts in which they did not evolve.
-One of the most spectacular cases is reuse of a common collection of language-creation competences in a huge variety of geographical and social contexts, allowing any individual human to acquire any of several thousand enormously varied human languages, including both spoken and signed languages.
-A striking example was the cooperative creation by deaf children in Nicaragua of a new sign language because their teachers had not learned sign languages early enough to develop full adult competences.
-This suggests that what is normally regarded as language learning is really cooperative language creation, demonstrated in this video:

-Figure 1.
 Many discontinuities in physical forms, behavioural capabilities, environments, types of information acquired, types of use of information and mechanisms for information-processing are still waiting to be discovered.